The best firewood for wood burning stoves, plus stacking, storing and fire-building tips

-The glow of a wood burning fire or wood burner is a welcome sight during the winter months.
+The glow of a fire pit or wood burner is a welcome sight during the winter months.
 The flickering flames, the cracking and popping of burning bark and the delightful smell of woodsmoke all help to forget the gloomy darkness outside.
-To help you prepare for the months ahead, we’ve picked the best wood for burning and give tips for stacking your log pile and building the perfect fire.
-For more, head to our piece on the best tools with which to chop kindling.
-And don’t miss our round up of the best log stores.
+To help you prepare for the months ahead, we've picked the best wood for burning and give tips for stacking your log pile and building the perfect fire.
+For more, head to our piece on the best tools to chop kindling. and don't miss our round up of the best log stores.

 Ash tree wood produces a steady flame in fires with a good heat and burns well even when green.
 It will burn successfully on its own, so does not need to be burned in a mix of different species.
 Perfect wood for a wood burning stove or wood burner too.
 Traditionally said to be the best wood for burning.

 Oak is the slowest wood to season, at approximately 2.5cm a year and ideally should be seasoned for a minimum of two years.
 Because of its density, it is a wood that's slow to burn as firewood and is best used in a mix of faster-burning logs.
 This wood can help to keep the fire burning at night if required.

 Birch makes excellent firewood for burning on a wood burner, stove or in an open fire.
 This wood produces a good heat, although it burns relatively quickly, so in a fire, it’s best to use it in a mix of slower-burning woods, such as elm or oak.
 Birch will burn unseasoned although the sap can cause a build up of deposits in the flue.
 The bark can be peeled off and used as a natural firelighter for wood or log burners.

 Beech is a superb wood for burning, although it has a high water content so needs to be dried well; ideally, it should be seasoned for three years before use.
 It does not need to be burned in a mix and can be burned in a wood burning stove too.